 What I didn’t realise was that due to an infection, the onset of extreme physical activity had led to an increase of protein in the blood and this had led to my kidneys not functioning properly.
 I arrived at work on Monday morning feeling terrible, assuming it must be the effect of running a marathon.
 After being very ill on Monday night, I arrived at work on the Tuesday morning and my colleagues sent me to A&E. A blood test confirmed the problem: my CK levels were elevated to 115,000 (normative range 80-120) caused by poor kidney function and led to 3 weeks in intensive care.
 The specialists at Leicester diagnosed my condition at rhabdomyolysis.
 I was eventually transferred to Leicester General Hospital, who are recognised as renal specialists; in my humble opinion, their amazing care saved my life.

 Following my return to Carre’s, Ian Scholefield and Amanda Blair suggested that the Sixth Form raise funds via the sponsored walk and recognise the fantastic care that I received at Leicester General Hospital.
-This marks the start of my correspondence with Ann Carter at LKPA.
-Ann was able to attend our assembly and thanked the students for their fund raising efforts.
 On behalf of the students at Carre’s Grammar School, I was delighted to hand over a cheque for £1,100 to LKPA to support their great work.